Sierra Entertainment: Closure and sale of properties (2008–2009)

-In 2008, Sierra Entertainment's parent company Vivendi Games merged with video game publisher Activision to form the Activision Blizzard holding company.
+In 2008, Sierra Entertainment's parent company Vivendi Games merged with video game publisher Activision to form Activision Blizzard.
 Vivendi Games was absorbed into Activision after the merger and the ownership of Sierra properties went to Activision.
 Later that year, Sierra was closed down for possible future sale.
 Leading up to the merger, Activision's management was confident that Sierra would cease operations post-merger.

-On July 29, 2008, Activision announced a long-term strategy for its library of Sierra games, and confirmed retaining rights to only five properties: Crash: Mind Over Mutant, The Legend of Spyro: Dawn of the Dragon, Prototype, and Ice Age: Dawn of the Dinosaurs, and an unannounced new property.
+On July 29, 2008, Activision announced a long-term strategy for its library of Sierra games and announced that they would only publish five titles: Crash: Mind Over Mutant, The Legend of Spyro: Dawn of the Dragon, Prototype, and Ice Age: Dawn of the Dinosaurs, and an unannounced new property.
 The rest of the properties, including the Sierra Online division, were deemed by the company to be "non-strategic" with its then-current business practices.
-The Sierra Online division later ceased operations.
+A selection of earlier sales and reversions followed: